As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 Take your bedtime shower ritual one step further by using essential oils in the shower.
 Make sure to use relaxing essential oils in the shower so you get the benefits of both – cooler body temperature as well as aromatherapy for sleep.

 Never used essential oils in the shower before or not sure which essential oils to use in the shower for better sleep?
-You’ll find all the details here –How to use essential oils in the shower and which oils are best for sleep.
+You’ll find all the details here – How to use essential oils in the shower, and which essential oils to use in your shower to promote better sleep.

 15. Avoid Caffeinated Drinks 8 Hours Before Bedtime